sorend/mecj-demo/README.md

 Credits
 -------

-The code has been implemented by Soren A. Davidsen as part of his research work at [http://www.svuniversity.ac.in/]{S. V. University, India}.
+The code has been implemented by Soren A. Davidsen as part of his research work at [S. V. University, India](http://www.svuniversity.ac.in/).
 You can contact E. Sreedevi and K. Vijayalakshmi for information regarding the demonstration applications (part of their research work).